boruilin/Investigation-on-the-Relationship-Between-the-Number-of-Steps-and-Average-Rating-of-Recipes/README.md

 #### **Test Statistic**: Total Variance Distance for the group of years since submission for rows with missing ratings and group of years since submission for rows with non-missing ratings

+The graph below shows the distribution of years since submission for groups of missing and non-missing ratings respectively
 <iframe
   src="https://boruilin.github.io/Number-of-Step-and-Ratings-in-Recipe/graphs/years_dist_plot.html"
   width="800"